kris-classes/crypto/Week5/README.md

 Create a netcat server with `nc -l -p 1234` in one terminal window.
 Open another terminal window and connect to the server with `nc localhost 1234`.
-Type commands back and forth.
-This is how sockets work.
+Type commands into each window and watch as the output appears in the other window.
+You can do this for both the server and the client.
+This is how sockets and network applications work.
 Use `Ctrl-C` to close netcat in each terminal window.

 ## Exercise 4 - Viewing bytes sent with netcat.